Tutorial 2: The RFDC Interface

 ../../_images/rfdc-dt-final.png

-You can connect some simulink constant blocks to get rid of simulink unconnected port warnings, or leave them if they do not bother your.
+You can connect some simulink constant blocks to get rid of simulink unconnected port warnings, or leave them if they do not bother you.
 Validate the design by running the simulation.
-In this case, there’s nothing to see in the simulation, but can press ctrl+d to only update and validate the diagrams connections and that port widths and data types are consistent.
+In this case, there’s nothing to see in the simulation, but you can press ctrl+d to update and validate the diagram connections and that port widths and data types are consistent.
 Make sure to save!

 Step 6: Build!

 As explained in tutorial 2, all you have to do to build the design is run the jasper command in the MATLAB command window, assuming your environment was set up correctly and you started MATLAB by using the startsg command.
 The toolflow will take over from there and eventually produce an .fpg file.
-When running this example, depending on your build machine hardware synthesis could take from 15-30 minutes.
+When running this example, synthesis could take from 15-30 minutes, depending on your build machine hardware.

 As briefly explained in the first tutorial the toolflow will run one extra step that previous users may now notice.
-After Vivado syntheis and bitstream generation the toolflow exports the platform hardware definition to use Xilinx’s software tools (the Vitis flow) to generate software produts to interface with the hardware design.
+After Vivado synthesis and bitstream generation the toolflow exports the platform hardware definition to use Xilinx’s software tools (the Vitis flow) to generate software products to interface with the hardware design.

 In this step the software platform hardware definition is read parsing the design for IP with an associated software driver.
-This is done in two steps, the hardware platform is ran first against Xilinx software tools and then a second pass is taken augmenting those output products as neccessary with any CASPER specificy additions.
+This is done in two steps: the hardware platform is ran first against Xilinx software tools and then a second pass is taken augmenting those output products as neccessary with any CASPER-specific additions.
 The result is any software drivers that interact with user IP.
-In the case of the previous tutorial there was no IP with a corresponding driver (other than the underlying Zynq processor).
-However, here we are using the rfdc that has a fully configurable software component that we want to communicate with in software.
-The resulting output at this step is the .dtbo or device tree binary overlay which is a binary representation of the device tree containing information for software dirvers that is is applied at runtime in software after the new bitstream is programmed.
+In the case of the previous tutorial there was no IP with a corresponding driver (other than the underlying Zynq processor); however, here we are using the rfdc that has a fully configurable software component that we want to communicate with in software.
+The resulting output at this step is the .dtbo or device tree binary overlay which is a binary representation of the device tree containing information for software drivers that is is applied at runtime in software after the new bitstream is programmed.

 Make sure then that the final bit of output of the toolflow build now reports Created tut_rfdc-YYYY-MM-dd-hh-mm.dtbo.